Cleveland was the representative for New Hampshire’s 2nd congressional district and was a Republican. He served from 1963 to 1980.

-Each dot in the chart below was a member of the House of Representatives in 1980.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Cleveland is shown as a purple triangle. (analysis methodology)
+Cleveland is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1980 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Cleveland sponsored bills primarily in these issue areas:

 Energy (28%) Education (22%) Armed Forces and National Security (17%) Government Operations and Politics (11%) Private Legislation (6%) Environmental Protection (6%) Sports and Recreation (6%) Water Resources Development (6%)

 - H.R.
 8338 (96th): A bill to designate the facility known as the Northeastern Forest Experiment …

 - H.Res.
 681 (96th): A resolution amending rule X of the Rules of the House of …

 - H.R.
 6501 (96th): A bill for the relief of David Allen Moorhead.